 Created by pianist Hazel Cobb, the basic concept behind the Pie Game is to read rhythmic notation with words (instead of numbers, ta and ti-ti, or other counting method):

-Using a regular set of rhythm cards (like these), the Pie Game helps develop listening skills, musical independence, and rhythmic reading, and gives children an opportunity for improvisation and composition.
+Using a regular set of rhythm cards, the Pie Game helps develop listening skills, musical independence, and rhythmic reading, and gives children an opportunity for improvisation and composition.
 The possibilities are endless!

 Here are a few ideas: